eyetea-solutions/django-failed-attempts/README.md

 ## Installation

 * Add the django application in the project directory.

 * Add django_failed_attempts to installed APPS in settings.py

 * Add variable AUTH_PROTECTION_BACKEND that holds your authentication backend.
 AUTH_PROTECTION_BACKEND= 'django.contrib.auth.backends.ModelBackend'

-* Replace the default authentication backends to be the fjango_failed_attempts in settings.py.
+* Replace the default authentication backends to be the django_failed_attempts in settings.py.
 AUTHENTICATION_BACKENDS = (
 	'django_failed_attempts.backends.FailedAttemptBackend',
 )